Ammo-byte/Edmonton_Oilers_Analysis/README.md

   ![Density of Goals Scored at Home vs Away](plots/edm_home_away_density.png)

 ### Findings
-- The analysis suggests a higher average goal count at home (3.34) than away (2.52).
-However, a 95% confidence interval around this difference includes zero, indicating this difference may not be statistically significant.
+- The analysis suggests a higher average goal count at home (2.95) than away (2.78).
+However, a 95% confidence interval around this difference includes zero (-0.17, 1.79), indicating this difference may not be statistically significant.

 ---